rickyesc1/wk14techblog/README.md

 ## Deployed App:

+You can find the deployed app on the following heroku link: [https://thawing-sea-63259.herokuapp.com/]

 ## Installation

-To access the code for the app and use it for your own purposes, navigate
+To access the code for the app and use it for your own purposes, navigate to the github repository for the code [https://github.com/rickyesc1/wk14techblog] and clone it to your local machine.

+Make sure you have heroku installed in your CLI and follow the commands to deploy your own app.

+If you just wish to look at/modify the code, use a text-editor like VS Code to do so.

+### Credits

+Trilogy Education Services & the Coding Bootcamp at UCSD